IoriBranford/docker-build-love-android/README.md

 ## Examples with `full`

 A `full` tag includes a prebuilt love-android to eliminate initial compilation time.

-Its default action is to customize the app according to env vars and then build.
+Its default action is to customize the app according to env vars, then build all the release APKs and bundles: `assembleEmbedRecordRelease bundleEmbedRecordRelease assembleEmbedNoRecordRelease bundleEmbedNoRecordRelease`.

-For these examples, assume a script `buildenv.sh`:
+For these examples, assume an "env script" named `buildenv.sh`.

 ```bash
 export LOVE_VER=11.4